- 1 What Type Of Shoe Do I Need For Zumba?

 What Type Of Shoe Do I Need For Zumba?

 Any type of sneaker or leisure shoe will do, right?
 Well maybe for a session or two whilst you decide if zumba is for you, but if you are going to get committed then you want a decent shoe for your workouts – one that is purpose made or as close as possible to ensure you remain injury free and are able to successfully carry out all the moves.
-So what are the basic requirements for a decent zumba shoe?
+So what are the basic characteristics all the best zumba shoes have?

 Here is a rundown on what you need to focus on when picking a shoe or deciding if your existing shoes are up to the job..

 When you are working out hard and having to move those feet you sure don’t want to be lugging about heavy footwear making the job harder than it needs to be.
 You want something lightweight that doesn’t make the workout harder than it needs to be.
-You also don’t want to be carrying around a heavy bag of workout kit all day if you are booked for a class later in the day – go for a lightweight shoe every time.
+You also don’t want to be carrying around a heavy bag of workout kit all day if you are booked for a class later in the day – go for a pair of lightweight zumba sneakers every time.

 You better believe these workouts are hard work – you are going to be sweaty and out of breath.
 Those shoes are going to take the brunt of the action and you are not going to be throwing them in the laundry every week – make sure your footwear is breathable.
 You want some nice new technical fabric meshy stuff that will breathe and cool down easily – stay away from plastic, membrane, faux leather etc.